Fastest Marathon Time: World Records + Top Runners

 Due to the strict marathon world record eligibility criteria, Kipchoge’s amazing 26.2-mile finish time of 2:00:25 run on May 6, 2017, as part of Nike’s Breaking2 Project did not count as a marathon world record.

-For example, it was not an open race, and they were pacers that entered halfway through the event, both of which nullified the effort as a world record attempt.
+For example, it was not an open race, and pacers entered halfway through the event, both of which nullified the effort as a world record attempt.

 Kipchoge competed in a similar event, the Ineos 1:59 Challenge, in Vienna on October 12, 2019.
 There, he ran the first sub-two-hour marathon in a time of 1:59:40.2.